dsourisseau/website/content/authors/admin/_index.md

 ### ABOUT ME
 <div style="text-align: justify">
-I am a french PhD student in volcanology (close to completion) looking for a post-doctoral position in tephrochronology and/or physical volcanology. <br /><br />
+I am a PhD student in volcanology (close to completion) looking for a post-doctoral position in tephrochronology and/or physical volcanology. <br /><br />

 My passion for volcanoes began when I discovered the history of Pompei and the 79AD eruption from Mt.
 Vesuvius when I was 12 years old.
 After that, I obtained a Licence in Earth Sciences, a Master degree, and a Ph.D. in Earth Sciences with volcanology specialty where I learned the fundamentals of volcanology, geochemistry, petrology, and geochronology.
 I also learned the Matlab, Python, and Latex programming languages as complementary tools.